JimmyH123-cloud/Advanced-Video-Player-Downloader/README.md

     *   Pausing the video will *not* automatically save the watched videos.
 You must use the `<p>` key or the "Save Watched Videos" menu option to save your progress.
     *   When the application starts, you can choose to load previously tracked videos using the "Load Watched Videos" menu option.
     *   **Handling Different Playlists:** If you load watched video data from a previous session and some of the tracked videos are *not* present in the current playlist, a warning message will be displayed, and those invalid entries will be ignored.
 Only the valid entries for the current playlist will be loaded.
+8. Merged Subtitle Support: If your videos have merged subtitles (e.g., embedded within the video file or in a separate file alongside the video), the player will detect them and allow you to select which track to display.
+You can select them from the menu option

 #### Keyboard Shortcuts